Professional Rapper

-Professional Rapper is the only studio album by American rapper Lil Dicky.
+Professional Rapper is the debut studio album by American rapper Lil Dicky.
 It was released on July 31, 2015, by Commission Records, Dirty Burd Music and Alternative Distribution Alliance.
-The album features guest appearances from Snoop Dogg, Rich Homie Quan, Fetty Wap and Jace, Viper, Brendon Urie of Panic! at the Disco, and T-Pain, alongside narrations from Hannibal Buress and Lil Dicky's parents.
+The album features guest appearances from Snoop Dogg, Rich Homie Quan, Fetty Wap, Jace, Viper, Brendon Urie of Panic! at the Disco, and T-Pain, alongside narrations from Hannibal Buress and Lil Dicky's parents.

 The album debuted at number seven on the US Billboard 200, with first-week sales of 22,000 copies, created a total of 26,000 equivalent album units in the United States.

 Background

 On May 22, 2013, Lil Dicky self-released his first official mixtape, titled So Hard.
 Following the release of the mixtape, Dicky began using the Kickstarter website, to create a goal of raising $70,000 for him to release his upcoming first studio album, with accompanying music videos and tours.
 On November 20, 2013, Kickstarter projected a month-long for a crowdfunding period of reaching a fundraising goal within a week.
 The fundraising was dramatically successful, raising it at a total of $113,017.